Lucas di Grassi: 2015–present

 The trio matched Porsche for pace at the 6 Hours of Nürburgring and ended the duel in second, but a wheel bearing failure in Mexico City put the car out of contention.
 At the 6 Hours of Circuit of the Americas two weeks later the trio led before electrical failure cost them fifty seconds but the switch to di Grassi had him push hard for second overall.
 Another strong performance came at Fuji where the car led for the majority of the race until the No. 6 Toyota of Kamui Kobayashi took over first place and held onto it despite the trio's advances.
 Di Grassi took the lead at Shanghai but a refuelling rig issue lost him time, meaning he could only manage fifth.
 He, Jarvis and Duval dominated the 6 Hours of Bahrain to win Audi's final World Endurance Championship race, and their efforts throughout the season earned them second in the drivers' standings with 147.5 points.

 Di Grassi was offered a contract to race for Toyota at the 2017 6 Hours of Spa-Francorchamps and the 24 Hours of Le Mans but he was not granted clearance by Audi to race in LMP1.
 He was later slated to co-drive the No. 51 AF Corse Ferrari 488 GTE at Le Mans but was ruled out due to an ankle injury he sustained in a football match.
 In October 2017, di Grassi was announced as one of sixteen drivers selected to participate in the Audi Sport TT Cup series-ending Race of Legends at the Hockenheimring.
 He finished in second after battling with Frank Stippler for the victory in the race's final laps.
 The following month, di Grassi returned to Macau for the first time in five years to compete in the FIA GT World Cup in an Audi R8 LMS fielded by HCB-Rutronik Racing.
 He was involved in a multi-car pile up in the first lap of the qualifying race, but was cleared by doctors for the following day's main race.
 Di Grassi retired following an accident on the sixth lap.
 He joined Mazda Team Joest in its No. 77 Mazda DPi for the 2018 WeatherTech SportsCar Championship season-ending Petit Le Mans alongside Oliver Jarvis and Tristan Nunez in October 2018.

+Di Grassi made a one-off return to the Stock Car Brasil Championship in 2019 as a wildcard for The Million Race.
+He took pole position for the race and won from his teammate, Ricardo Maurício, but his pass was considered illegal and was given a drive through penalty.
+Di Grassi failed to serve it within three laps and was disqualified from the result.
+He later complained that his team were not told that he could have given the place back and avoided a penalty.